Allogrooming, social grooming of honeybees

 It is a fact that in some colonies Varroa mites with massive injuries are found on the screen bottom board.
 Since the screen bottom board is protected from the bees by a grid and no other known inhabitant in the hives can be considered for the injuries, the injuries can only have been inflicted by bees outside the screen bottom board.

-In the videos you can see that social grooming is usually triggered by cleaning and shaking movements of a bee that wants to free itself from pollen rests.
+In the videos you can see that social grooming is usually triggered by cleaning and shaking movements of a bee that wants to free itself from pollen rests (or parasites?).
 Individual bees in the surrounding area then support the action.
+The shaking and cleaning movements that lead to allogrooming are described by Land/Seeley as a grooming invitation dance.

 But there are also real grooming bees.
 At least in some phases, they have made grooming their job.
 They check one bee after another and clean them.